NateWr/food-and-drink-menu/readme.txt

 * Responsive menu layout to improve mobile viewing
 * Templates to easily customize the output of menus and menu items
 * Compatible with WPML for multi-language sites
+* Support for Schema.org menu URL when using [Business Profile](https://wordpress.org/plugins/business-profile/)

 Get discounts, specials, dietary icons and more in the [Pro addon](https://themeofthecrop.com/plugins/food-and-drink-menu/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu).